Category:

 What Are Legal Analytics Tools?

-Legal analytics tools turn piles of legal data into insights that help teams make smarter, data-driven decisions.
+Legal analytics tools turn piles of raw data into insights that help you make smarter, data-driven decisions.
 They’re used by law firms and corporate legal departments to understand what’s working, what’s risky, and where things could move faster.

-Specifically, these platforms study information from contracts, court rulings, compliance files, and other kinds of data sources to uncover useful patterns.
+Specifically, these platforms study information from contracts, court rulings, compliance files, legal proceedings, and other kinds of data sources to uncover useful patterns.

-Legal analytics tools can also analyze nuances like how cases progress, which clauses cause disputes, and how different courts or judges tend to rule.
+Besides that, legal analytics tools analyze nuances like how cases progress, which clauses cause disputes, and how different courts or judges tend to rule.

 Here’s what that looks like in practice: